 Many were surprised when I listed Jacksonville as the best city in the United States for urban exploration.
 However, my reasoning for this choice goes far beyond the fact that I currently live here in Jacksonville.
 The perfect mix of expansive land area, industrial growth, desolation and decay, and great weather year-round makes this city an ideal spot for some strong urbexing pursuits and exploration of abandoned locations.

-His book, Abandoned Jacksonville: Ruins of the First Coast, sits on my coffee table at home.
-His latest book, Abandoned Jacksonville: Remnants of the River City, will be released on September 28th, 2020.
+David Bulit’s book, Abandoned Jacksonville: Ruins of the First Coast, sits on my coffee table at home.
+His latest book, Abandoned Jacksonville: Remnants of the River City, was released on September 28th, 2020.

 The Best Abandoned Places in Jacksonville FL